 In addition to the selection opportunities it provides, this DNA data bank will also help maintain the purity and integrity of our breeds.
 This data bank might be utilized to verify the parentage of a pedigreed barrow that was named champion at a major show.
 On the other hand, it might be used to help a breeder, who after losing his breeding records, needs to use the DNA genotypes to match up offspring on some matings.
 Regardless, this DNA information will be a valuable resource to all of our breeds and members.

 In an effort to minimize the expense and time required for this new regulation, your NSR Executive Committee has approved the use of “blotter cards” for the collection of this DNA material.
 Rather than contacting your veterinarian to draw blood from each of your sires, you will simply prick the ear of your animal and dab a small amount of blood on a blotter card, and submit to the NSR office for storage.
 There will be a nominal fee for each sample submitted to help defray the costs of the blotter card and storage records.

 Please contact the NSR office to request the blotter cards for your boars that need to be DNA banked.

 These instructions are intended to assist National Swine Registry breeders in collecting samples for submission to the NSR office and meet DNA requirements for sires when registering purebred Duroc, Hampshire, Yorkshire and Landrace litters.
-Only OFFICIAL NSR Blotter Cards will be accepted.
+If using a blotter card, only OFFICIAL NSR Blotter Cards will be accepted.
 Cards must be purchased from the NSR office.